Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Self-Consistency as Mode Estimation and Majority Vote

 \section{Self-Consistency as Mode Estimation and Majority Vote}

-\paragraph{Setup.} Let $q$ be an input question, fed to an LLM that outputs a chain-of-thought (CoT) yielding a final answer $r$.
+\textbf{Setup.} Let $q$ be an input question, fed to an LLM that outputs a chain-of-thought (CoT) yielding a final answer $r$.
 Let $\mu(\cdot\,|\,q)$ be the distribution of such answers.
 We say that the LLM is aligned to a question $q$ if the true response $r^*$ is the mode of the LLM distribution, i.e., $r^*=\argmax_r \mu(r\,|\,q)$, and misaligned otherwise.
-Self-Consistency (SC) samples $x$ CoT generations $r_1,\dots r_x\sim \mu(r\,|\,q)$ and the output is the most frequent answer.
+Self-Consistency (SC), illustrated in \cref{fig:main} (left), samples $x$ CoT generations $r_1,\dots r_x\sim \mu(r\,|\,q)$ and the output is the most frequent answer.

 In other words, an empirical distribution $\hat\mu_x$ is generated based on $x$ sampled answers, and the output of SC is the empirical mode $r_{\text{SC}}=\argmax_r\hat\mu_x (r\,|\,q)=\argmax_r\sum_{i=1}^x\mathds{1}[r_i=r]$.
 One can notice that if the model is aligned to $q$, SC converges to the correct response as $x\to\infty$ as $\hat\mu_x(\cdot\,|\,q)$ converges to $\mu(\cdot\,|\,q)$.
 Otherwise, SC converges to an incorrect response, which implies the model is inherently not capable of answering question $q$.
 Thus, SC sample efficiency is measured by the rate of convergence to the true mode.
-From a voting theory perspective, we can view the support of $\mu$ as a list of candidates, and each response $r_i$ is a vote from i.i.d. voters who select candidates with probability $\mu(\cdot\,|\,q)$.
+From a voting theory perspective, we can view the support of $\mu$ as a list of candidates, and each response $r_i$ is a vote from i.i.d voters who select candidates with probability $\mu(\cdot\,|\,q)$.

-\paragraph{Per-question scaling.} To understand the non-asymptotic behavior of self-consistency, we analyze its convergence rate on a single question.
+\textbf{Per-question scaling.} To understand the non-asymptotic behavior of self-consistency, we analyze its convergence rate on a single question.
 Considering an aligned question $q$, we upper bound the expected error of SC defined by

+We call $\text{err}(x, q)$ over aligned questions $q$ the \textit{reducible error}.
+For misaligned questions, the goal is to derive the upper bound on the accuracy as measured by $1-\text{err}(x, q)$.
+This quantity is expected to decrease as it is calculated over questions to which the LLM provides the wrong answer.